innovationinsoftware/ase-bootcamp/CourseFiles/Week5/Flux CD Day 1.md

 ---

-These detailed exercises provide a comprehensive guide for setting up continuous deployment for an ExpressJS backend application using FluxCD, including installation, deployment, updates, monitoring, secrets management, rolling updates and scaling.
+These detailed exercises provide a comprehensive guide for setting up continuous deployment for an ExpressJS backend application using FluxCD, including installation, deployment, updates, rolling updates and scaling.